-"Series B" Standards [Debt Buying Companies]
+"Series B" Standards

+[Debt Buying Companies]

 - (B1) Purchase & Sale Documentation Requirements.
-A Certified Company shall comply with the following requirements: - (a) Scope of Standard This standard shall apply to the purchase and sale of credit card receivables by a Certified Company on or after August 1, 2016; the purchase and sale of judgments by a Certified Company on or after August 1, 2017; the purchase and sale of automobile receivables on or after August 1, 2018, the purchase and sale of bankruptcy claims and medical receivables on or after August 1, 2019; the purchase and sale of student loan receivables on or after August 1, 2020; the purchase and sale of installment loans on or after August 1, 2022; and the purchase and sale of commercial debt on or after August 1, 2023, although reasonable efforts should be made to comply with this standard effective with its adoption.
-This standard may contain requirements that are greater than that mandated by state and federal laws and regulations - in such instances, a Certified Company shall comply with this standard unless doing so would be interpreted as a violation of such law or regulation.
-Standards B1, B2, and B4 do not prohibit: (i) putbacks to an originating creditor or prior owner based on terms of the contract; (ii) sales/transfers to subsidiaries or affiliates of the Certified Company; (iii) sales associated with a merger or acquisition involving all or substantially all of the Certified Company's assets; and (iv) transfers to a creditor made in connection with the Certified Company's default on a loan or lending agreement. - (b) Policies & Procedures A Certified Company shall establish and maintain policies and procedures that provide rules, processes, and procedures it follows in the purchase or sale of receivables and judgments to ensure accuracy and completeness of information. - (c) Required Data & Documents When purchasing or selling receivables or judgments, a Certified Company shall obtain or provide (or use commercially reasonable efforts to obtain or provide if applicable and maintained by the seller) at the time of the transaction the following account related information [the purchase/sale agreement may authorize the use of secure document storage facilities maintained by the seller or a third party for the documents referenced below, provided that the purchaser has reviewed the portfolio pursuant to paragraph (d), has access to the documents, and can demand delivery of any or all of the documents upon request]:
+A Certified Company shall comply with the following requirements: - (a) Scope of Standard This standard shall apply to the purchase and sale of credit card receivables10 by a Certified Company on or after August 1, 2016; the purchase and sale of judgments by a Certified Company on or after August 1, 2017; the purchase and sale of automobile receivables on or after August 1, 2018, the purchase and sale of bankruptcy claims and medical receivables on or after August 1, 2020; the purchase and sale of installment loans on or after August 1, 2022; and the purchase and sale of commercial debt on or after August 1, 2023, although reasonable efforts should be made to comply with this standard effective with its adoption.
+This standard may contain requirements that are greater than that mandated by state and federal laws and regulations in such instances, a Certified Company shall comply with this standard unless doing so would be interpreted as a violation of such law or regulation.
+Standards B1, B2, and B4 do not prohibit: (i) putbacks to an originating creditor or prior owner based on terms of the contract; (ii) sales/transfers to subsidiaries or affiliates of the Certified Company; (iii) sales associated with a merger or acquisition involving all or substantially all of the Certified Company's assets; and (iv) transfers to a creditor made in connection with the Certified Company's default on a loan or lending agreement.

-&lt;sup>9 Since a judgment serves as a court of law's final determination of the rights and obligations of parties to a contract (consistent with 15 USC 1692g), a judgment shall not be considered a receivable for purposes of this standard.
+10 Since a judgment serves as a court of law's final determination of the rights and obligations of parties to a contract (consistent with 15 USC 1692g), a judgment shall not be considered a receivable for purposes of this standard.